 It’s Sunday morning and we enjoy an idyllic breakfast along Lake Titicaca.
 While we let the early sunbeams warm us – at night temperatures plummet to 0 degrees Celsius – we see how the first tourists buy tickets for a ferry to take them to Isla del Sol, one of Lake Titicaca’s main tourist attractions.

 The plaza is a hive of activity.
 People are all busy decorating their vehicles with flowers and garlands.
 Bottles of champagne stand next to the rows of firecrackers.
 This is thé place to have your car blessed.
-After the intensive as well as extensive overhaul of the Land Cruiser it seems fit to have it blessed before starting a new phase of our nomadic existence.
+After the intensive, extensive overhaul of the Land Cruiser it seems fit to have it blessed before starting a new phase of our nomadic existence.

 We walk up to one of the many stalls where a woman tell us how to go about properly festooning the Land Cruiser; what flower arrangement should be attached to the radiator, which flowers to be tied to the mirrors and what garland ought to be draped over the roof and how flower petals should be sprinkled over the hood.
 For fewer than five euros the car is properly prepared for its blessing.